 Where supported by written agreements, contractual amounts have been included in the LTFP.
-After the life of agreements, an index in line with forecast CPI% has been applied.
+After the life of agreements, an index in line with forecast CPI has been applied.

-There has been an allowance, made in the LTFP for the operation of the Tourism Precinct.
-These costs will need to be revised once the facilities are in operation for 12 months.
-There has been no allowance factored into the LTFP for the operational costs of the proposed Condobolin Water and Sewer Treatment Plants as the design solution has not been determined.
+There has been no allowance factored into the LTFP for operational costs of the proposed Condobolin Water and Sewer Treatment Plants as the design solution and construction costs have not been determined.

-Council's Condobolin Bore fields Project is substantially complete and is expected to be finalised in the 2024/2025 year, this will add further costs in the water business.
-The operational and maintenance costs of this project have not been included as they are too uncertain, however they will need to be factored into future LTFPs.
+Council's Condobolin Bore fields Project is substantially complete and is expected to be finalised in the 2025/26 year, this will add further costs in the water business.
+The operation and maintenance costs of this project have not been calculated however they will need to be factored into future LTFPs.

-Material costs greater than forecast remain a financial threat to Council as inflation remains high.
-Materials and contracts make up 34% of projected 2024/2025 operating expenditure.
+Material costs greater than forecast remain a financial threat to Council.
+Materials and contracts make up 34% of projected 2025/26 operating expenditure.
 This is reflective of the considerable number of assets operated and maintained by Council.
-This places the Council at considerable pressure from rising raw material costs including fuel and oil based products.
+This places the Council at considerable pressure from rising raw material costs, including fuel and oil based products.